nontan-rh/proction/docs/introduction.md

 (As you may notice, "Proction" is a portmanteau of "procedure" and "function.")

-## Performing the calculation
+## Performing the Calculation

-We can call and combine indirect routines to perform more complex computations in a `run` block.
+We can call and compose indirect routines to perform more complex computations in a `run` block. `run` and indirect procedures build a computation graph, which the Proction runtime executes.

 ```ts
 // Assume these indirect routines are already defined: